nedelec/cytosim-2017/tutorials/tutorial1.md

         confine = inside, 1
     }

 This is expected, since the confiment is 'soft' and implemented with an Harmonic potential, which gives rises to a linear force.
-Hence if the filament sticks out by a distance `X` the force is `k*X`.
+Hence if the filament sticks out by a distance `x` the force is `k*x`.
+This force is always directed perpendicular to the edge of the box, and thus corresponds to a frictionless boundary.

 In this case, the controlling parameter is the ratio of bending elasticity to confinement elasticity.

-# Step 5 - Microtubule-binding molecules
+## Step 5 - Microtubule-binding molecules

 Let's make the `kinesin` able to bind microtubule.
 We need to define two properties for binding, and two more for unbinding: